mgunter-pivotal/pcf-hugo-workshop/content/post/lab-10.md

     wordpad.exe manifest.yml
     ````

-3. Add the services binding `<YOUR INITIALS>-env-db` to your deployment manifest for cities-service.
+3. Add the services binding `<YOUR INITIALS>-env-db` to your deployment manifest for Environment Viewer.
 This step will require you to look at the documentation link above.

 4. Test your manifest by re-pushing your app with no parameters: